ZoeyR/rls-vs2017/README.md

 Adds language support for Rust to Visual Studio 2017.
 Supports:

-- Code Completion
+- Code completion
-- Go To Definition
+- Go to definition
-- Find All References
+- Find all references
-- Code Linting
+- Code linting

 Rust support is powered by the [Rust Language Server](https://github.com/rust-lang-nursery/rls) (RLS).
 Language server support was recently added experimentally to Visual Studio, and is only available on preview builds of VS.